Calculation of MRR and ARR

 4. Cases of atypical periods

-In some cases, the billing duration does not match the standards (monthly, quarterly, semi-annual or annual).
+In some cases, the billing duration does not correspond to the standards (monthly, quarterly, semi-annual or annual).
 Fincome then applies a proration rule to determine the monthly MRR:

-(30.437 corresponds to the average length of a calendar month.)
+(30.437 corresponds to the average duration of a calendar month.)

 This calculation is the default mode of Fincome.